bertinator2006/simpleGames/README.md

 A collection of games written in many different languages

-this was originally made by bertinator2006
+this was originally made by bertinator2006 now it is being worked on by: itsYaBoiAdonis bertinator2006
+Feng135
 - These games are nothing to ride home about
 - they are extremely low latency
 - all are black and white